-Secrets & Lies is based on comprehensive research commissioned by WPP AUNZ and conducted by two of its specialist research and insights companies: Colmar Brunton and AMR.
+Secrets & Lies is based on comprehensive research commissioned by WPP AUNZ and conducted by Colmar Brunton, one of its specialist research and insights companies.

-The Australian research comprised extended face-to-face interviews with a broad range of consumers.
+The New Zealand research comprised extended face-to-face interviews with a broad range of people.
 It focused on understanding how people feel about a range of life aspects, how they act and how this interplays with personal, social and national identity.
-These interviews were conducted during June 2018 across a range of capital city, regional and remote locations.
+These interviews were conducted during June 2018 across a range of city and regional locations.

-Based on the outcomes of the initial qualitative phase a questionnaire was developed, with further refinement then made following cognitive testing.
+Based on the outcomes of the initial qualitative phase a questionnaire was developed, with further refinement made after cognitive testing.

-The final stage of fieldwork comprised a national survey of 2,500 Australians aged 18 years and over.
-The same survey was also conducted with 1,500 New Zealanders.
+The final stage of fieldwork comprised a national survey of 1,500 New Zealanders aged 18 years and over.
+The same survey was also conducted with 2,500 Australians.
 It measured people's attitudes and behaviours regarding a range of personal, social and national identity factors.
 The survey was conducted online, with fieldwork taking place in July and August 2018.
 The sample was designed to ensure accurate age, gender and location representation.

-FOR MORE INFORMATION CONTACT ROSE.HERCEG@WPPAUNZ.COM
+FOR MORE INFORMATION CONTACT ROSE.HERCEG@WPPAUNZ.COM SVEN.BAKER@DESIGNWORKS.COM

-RING THE BELLS THAT STILL CAN RING

-FORGET YOUR PERFECT OFFERING

-THERE IS A CRACK, A CRACK IN EVERYTHING

-THAT'S HOW THE LIGHT GETS IN
+RING THE BELLS THAT STILL CAN RING FORGET YOUR PERFECT OFFERING THERE IS A CRACK, A CRACK IN EVERYTHING THAT'S HOW THE LIGHT GETS IN